spatie/docs.spatie.be-old/resources/views/laravel-backup/v6/monitoring-the-health-of-all-backups/overview.md

 The `name` of a monitor should match the value you have specified in the `backup.name`-key of the config file in the application that is being backed up.

-Setting `storageUsedMayNotBeHigherThanMegabytes` to `0` means the monitor will consider that the backup can use unlimited storage.

 ## Get notifications of (un)healthy backups

 You can receive notifications when the monitor finds an (un)healthy backup.